reruo321/Java_Practice/Chapter-09/README.md

             w.close();
         }
     }

+The bottom line is- A character stream "writer" will print Korean characters entirely even if some bytes for English alphabets and backspace are cut.
+Even if you move the offset by 1, since they process character by character, the writer would not be covered in weird ��� things.

-Since all characters in "Hello " take a byte per a character, the substring takes 6 bytes.
+We have learned that ASCII characters take a byte individually, so we can assume since all characters in "Hello " take a byte per a character, the substring would take 6 bytes.
 The program then will print "방가방가".
 How about writing from offset 7?
 Remarkably, both of the Korean characters '방' and '가' take **3 bytes** each in UTF-8!
 Thankfully however, as the character stream processes by character unit, it will skip '방' wholly, and "가방가" will be shown.
 Meanwhile, if the writer tried to process on an offset out of read data on buffer, trash characters will be additionally shown next to the normal text.
 (They look like [/] for my computer.)

 ???: Character stream is a I/O stream for text data, processing by 2-byte (16-bit) Unicode character unit.

-Q: Wait, didn't you say that the character streams take 2 bytes?!
+Q: Wait, didn't you say that the processing unit of the character streams is 2 bytes?!
+Why just one 1-byte ASCII character was passed per an offset moving by 1?
 Why do those 3-byte characters exist well?!

 A: Well, Java encodes all characters including 1-byte UTF-8 ones which also exist in ASCII ('H', 'e', 'l', 'o', ' ', ...) and 3-byte UTF-8 Korean characters with 2-byte UTF-16 BE, and stores them into the memory.
 It can cast the byte data to the characters with Charset class.
 In conclusion, every character is allocated to 16 bits in Java, and the representation of characters on the user's monitor screen depends on the user's environment which tries to encode them.